martin-git-jones/Getting-and-Cleaning-Data-Project/README.md

 	activity_labels.txt
 	features.txt

-* Combine the files to a data frame called all_combined in the form of subjects, labels, the rest of the data.
+* Combine the files to a data frame called all_combined.

 * Apply the features and activity labels

 * Extract the mean and standard deviation data in to a new data frame called combinedAverages

+* Change the column labels to make them more descriptive.

 * Write the new tidy set into a text file called tidy.txt in the current working directory